OpenNebula/docs/source/integration_and_development/infrastructure_drivers_development/sd.rst

    -  **RETURNS**: ``monitor data``
    -  ``datastore_image_dump`` is an XML dump of the driver action encoded in Base 64.
 See a decoded :ref:`example <sd_dump>`.
    -  ``monitor data`` The monitoring information of the datastore, namely “USED\_MB=...\\nTOTAL\_MB=...\\nFREE\_MB=...” which are respectively the used size of the datastore in MB, the total capacity of the datastore in MB and the available space in the datastore in MB.
    -  ``monitor VMs data`` For each VM the size of each disk and any snapshot on those disks.
-This data are send by UDP to Monitor Daemon.
+This data are sent by UDP to Monitor Daemon.
 The MONITOR parameter is encoded in base64 format.
 Decoded example:

 .. code::